 According to the report, during a company-wide gathering on Google Meet in mid-June, more than 100 questions about the allegations had been submitted but Silbermann ended the Q&A by assuring his 2,000 employees that people who work at Pinterest have “really good hearts,” according to an employee in attendance.

-Despite the company being known for its predominant female user base and its commitments to racial and gender diversity, these recent claims have shuttered that pre-convinced notion that made Pinterest seem like a safe space for gender equality and race in the current generation of multibillion-dollar start-ups.
+Despite the company being known for its predominant female user base and its commitments to racial and gender diversity, these recent claims have shuttered that preconceived notion that made Pinterest seem like a safe space for gender equality and race in the current generation of multibillion-dollar start-ups.

 The curtain came down after two black women – Ifeoma Ozoma and Aerica Shimizu Banks – who were part of Pinterest’s policy team, quit together at the end of May and soon went public with their claims, which has made it harder for the famous image app to maintain its ‘angel-like picture’.